-Another trait shared by these pre-war models was the blade release mechanism from the open position, most often called a "pick-lock" type.
+Another trait shared by these pre-war models was they were primarily "pick-lock" type.
 The back spring had a rounded tab that stuck out over the top bolsters on the side.
 The tab is pushed away from the bolster to unlock and manually close the blade.

 World War 2 (1939-1945)

 Nearly all switchblade examples from the beginning of World War 2 were fired by traditional oval or round firing buttons set in the front handle.
 These same models also each had small sliding safety buttons, which, when sliding forward towards the firing button, would prevent the firing button from being pushed.
 GIs returning home from the war brought back the Italian switchblade, which would soon become a hit in America.